 Failure to Give Aid After an Accident

-The law which governs Failure to Give Aid after an Accident can be found in the Illinois Vehicle Code under 625 ILCS 5/11-403.
-It provides that anyone who is involved in the accident has certain legal obligations under Illinois law.
-Failing to fulfill any of these obligations after an accident can result in criminal charges.Explanation of the Law
+The law which governs Failure to Give Aid after an Accident can be found in the Illinois Vehicle Code under 625 ILCS 5/11-403, which provides that anyone who is involved in the accident has certain legal obligations under Illinois law.
+Failing to fulfill any of these requirements after an accident can result in criminal charges.Explanation of the Law

 There are two primary requirements under the law.
 First, anyone involved in an accident is required to share specific information with the other party.
 Second, anyone involved in an accident must provide aid to the passengers and driver of the other vehicle if there are any injuries.

-The law does not require that people who are driving past the accident or who simply observed the accident provide aid.Sharing Information After an Accident
+The law does not require that other individuals who are driving past the accident or who simply observed the accident provide aid.Sharing Information After an Accident

 While driving in Illinois, the law requires that you share specific information after an accident.
 The information you must share with the other party includes:

 - Exhibit your driver’s license (if requested by the other party)

 However, if the other party is not in a condition to receive the information and a police officer is not present, you are required to go to the nearest police department to file a report after rendering aid as described below.Providing Aid